neuromorphicsystems/neuromorphic-rs/README.md

 See _python/tests_ for different usage examples. `python/tests/display.py` implements a live event viewer with exponential decays caculated by the GPU.
 It requires vispy and glfw (`pip install vispy glfw`).

-Some tests generate plots and require Pillow and Plotly (`pip install pillow plotly`).
+Some tests generate plots and require Plotly (`pip install plotly pandas kaleido`).

 ## Contribute